Airplane captain pressing switch on control panel for windshield heating with finger during flight

 The SQL query language is a standardized language based on relational algebra.
 It is a programming language used to manage data in a relational database and is supported by all major database systems.
 The SQL query engages with the database Query optimizer, which takes SQL queries and determines the optimum way to execute them on the database.

-The language has two parts – the Data Definition Language (DDL) and a Data Manipulation Language (DML).
-DDL creates and drops tables, and the DML (already mentioned) is used to query and modify the database with Select, Insert, Delete, and update statements.
+The language has two parts: the Data Definition Language (DDL) and the Data Manipulation Language (DML).
+DDL creates and drops tables, and DML (already mentioned) is used to query and modify the database with Select, Insert, Delete, and Update statements.
 The Select statement is the most commonly used and performs the database query.

 Database Challenges